Table of Contents

 The Contact Point is the first point of contact for all your questions about intellectual property rights.
 You can reach us by telephone during office hours on 0800 120 33 (free of charge) (or from abroad: +32 800 120 33).

 We can also accommodate you in the Atrium building (ground floor), Rue du Progrès 50, 1210 Brussels.
-The Contact Point is open on Tuesdays and Thursdays from 9 a.m. to 12 p.m. and from 2 p.m. to 4 p.m.
-ONLY by appointment.
+The Contact Point is open on Tuesdays and Thursdays from 9 a.m. to 12 p.m. and from 2 p.m. to 4 p.m. by appointment ONLY.

 The Contact Point provides a wide range of brochures with information on patents, trademarks, drawings and models, copyright and plant breeders' rights.